The Qatar Stock Exchange on Tuesday overcame selling pressure from local retail investors as it settled marginally higher amidst lower trade turnover.

 Snapping eight consecutive days of bullish run, the Qatar Stock Exchange on Monday fell more than 60 points to retreat below 9,300 levels, mainly on increased net selling by foreign funds.

 The Qatar Stock Exchange on Sunday opened the week strong and its key index surpassed 9,300 levels mainly on the back of strong buying interests within the banking counter.

 Islamic stocks were seen outperforming conventional ones this week in the Qatar Stock Exchange (QSE) which added a huge 235 points to its key index and more than QR10bn to capitalisation.

-The Qatar Stock Exchange continued its bullish run for the second day on Tuesday to surpass 9,000 levels mainly on strong buying interests of domestic funds.
+The Qatar Stock Exchange Thursday continued its bullish run for the seventh consecutive day, mainly on strong buying interests of foreign institutions.